 Field Name R/W Description 7 ARBLOSFLG RC_W1 Arbitration Lost Flag This bit can be written to 1 and cleared by software.
 This bit is set to 1 by hardware to inform the application program that due to the arbitration loss event after the TXSM command, the CEC device switches to the receiving mode.
 This bit may be started earlier by competing CEC device, or be started at the same time due to the changed frame priority.
 After the arbitration loss event, the TXSM bit will be held for the next transmission attempt.
 8 TXBREFLG RC_W1 TX-Byte Request Flag This bit can be written to 1 and cleared by software.
 This bit is set to 1 by hardware to inform the application program that the next data to be sent must be written to TXDATA.
 TXBR is set to 1 when the fourth bit of the currently sent byte is sent.
 Before an underrun error (TXBUFLG) occurs, the application program must write the next byte to TXDATA within six nominal data bit periods.
-9 TXEFLG RC_W1 TX End Flag This bit can be written as 1 and cleared by software and be set to 1 by hardware to inform the application program that the last byte of CEC mesage is transmitted successfully.
-When this bit is set to 1, TXSM and TXEM control bits will be cleared.
-10 TXBUFLG RC_W1 TX-Buffer Underrun Flag This bit can be written to 1 and cleared by software.
-In sending mode, if the application program does not load TXDATA in time before the next byte is sent, the bit will be set to 1 by hardware.
-This bit can terminate the message sending and clear TXSM and TXEM control bits.
-11 TXERRFLG RC_W1 Transmission Error Flag This bit can be cleared and written as 1 by software.
+9 TXEFLG RC_W1 TX End Flag This bit can be written as 1 and cleared by software and be set to 1 by bardware to inform the application program that the last but 10 TXBUFLG RC_W1 TX-Buffer Underrun Flag This bit can be written to 1 and cleared by software.
+In sending 11 TXERRFLG RC_W1 Transmission Error Flag This bit can be cleared and written as 1 by software.
 In the sending mode, if the CEC starter detects low impedance on the CEC line, this bit will be set to 1 by hardware.
 This bit can terminate the message sending and clear TXSM and TXEM control bits.
 12 TXMACKFLG RC_W1 TX-Missing Acknowledge Error Flag This bit can be written as 1 and cleared by software.
 In the sending mode, the bit is set to 1 by hardware to inform the application program that no acknowledgment is received.
 In broadcast transmission, the bit will inform the application program that a negative acknowledgment is received.
 This bit interrupts the sending of messages and clears TXSM and TXEM control bits.
 31:13 Reserved